 Other notable programs: The Oklahoma Cares program was set up with the express purpose of treating breast and cervical cancer in women.

-How to apply: You can apply online.
+How to apply for Oregon Medicaid: You can apply online.
 You can also apply with a paper application or call OHP customer service to have one mailed to you: 1-800-699-9075.

 Other notable programs: Oregonians enjoy a strong medical marijuana program, as well as mental health and immunization services.
 The Oregon Health Authority has also implemented a recovery and prevention program for abusers of drugs and alcohol, as well as counseling services for people suffering from a gambling addiction.